Why Expand Your Business to Europe?

 With Italy’s regional products taxes (IRAP), the Netherlands’ 30% ruling, and France’s annual personal income tax deductions, it can be a real difficulty to maintain compliance across different European countries.
-That’s why FMP Global is here to help.
+That’s why IRIS FMP is here to help.
 We have the in-country experience you need to make your payroll and HR management easy.

 Since the UK left the EU on 31st January 2020 there have been various changes announced regarding the implications of employment law.

 While the UK was part of the EU, payroll managers enjoyed the use of the EU’s payment-integration initiative SEPA.
 This made it easy to pay salaries, tax, and social security contributions from the UK, for employees across Europe.
 It looks like this arrangement will continue until at least 31st December 2020, however it is yet to be announced whether this will be continued.
 If not, company owners may need to open foreign bank accounts in order to pay employees working in the EU.

 Visas & Work Permits

 After Brexit arrangements have been finalised, it might be that British employees working in the EU will require more visas and work permits to do so.
 Currently, EU citizens have the right to move to any country to live, work, and/or study, however, individuals from outside the EU must apply for the relevant permits.
 It is likely that this will be the case for British citizens now.

 Details correct at time of publication.
 You should not rely on these details without first seeking professional international advice.